Skip to main content

 For details, visit Canada’s Trade Agreements.

-• Effective March 6, the U.S. announced an exemption on Canadian goods compliant with the Canada-United-States-Mexico Agreement (CUSMA) until April 2.
+• Effective March 6, the U.S. paused tariffs on Canadian goods compliant with the Canada-United-States-Mexico Agreement (CUSMA).

 We continue to monitor developments closely and will provide updates as necessary.